The Sweet Occasion

 • 260 g (1 cup) pumpkin puree

-• 2.5 g (1 ½ teaspoons) pumpkin pie spice
+• 1 ½ teaspoons pumpkin pie spice

-• 42 g (3 tablespoons) unsalted butter
+• 3 tablespoons unsalted butter

 Instructions

-1. Whisk ½ cup milk and the cornstarch in a small bowl and set aside.
+1. Whisk ½ cup of milk and the cornstarch in a small bowl and set aside.
 Heat the remaining 1 ½ cups milk, heavy cream, and half of the sugar in a small saucepan set over medium heat just until it simmers.
 Stir occasionally.

-2. Set a fine-mesh sieve over a large pitcher and set aside.
-Whisk the egg yolks and remaining sugar in a large bowl.
-Gradually whisk the hot milk into the egg mixture.
-Add the cornstarch mixture and combine.
+4. Add the cornstarch mixture and combine.
 Whisk in the pumpkin puree and pumpkin pie mix.
-Return the mixture to the saucepan and constantly whisk over medium heat until the mixture thickens, about 4 minutes.
-Remove from the heat and whisk in the butter and salt.
-Pour through the sieve and into the pitcher.
+Return the mixture to the saucepan and whisk constantly over medium heat until it thickens, about 4 minutes.

-• Prep Time: 25 minutes
+• Prep Time: 15 minutes

 • Cook Time: 10 minutes